 Health and Safety at Work

-Please contact one of our employment specialists for further information or if you wish to discuss how the new Law may affect you and your business.
+Please contact one of our employment specialists for further information or if you wish to discuss how the new law may affect you or your business.

 As most of those with a Trust will be aware, gift duty was abolished in October 2011.
 This means that a gifting program can now be completed in "one hit".
 There are issues that you must consider before gifting in one hit such as whether there are any issues with creditors, and the ability to show solvency at the time the asset is moved and gifted into the trust.
 In addition, the Court of Appeal has recently confirmed a Ministry of Social Development (MSD) challenge to existing gifting programmes which have been completed at the rate of $27,000.00 per individual per year.
 The Court found that the MSD rules and regulations allow for a gift of $27,000.00 per couple, so at a rate of $13,500.00 each per year, rather than at $27,000.00 each, which has been the previous rate of gift.